endernoke/soular/README.md

 3. Configure environment variables

-   Create a `.env` file in the project directory and add your Supabase credentials.
+   Create a `.env` file in the project directory and add your Supabase credentianodels.
 You can find these in your Supabase project settings.

    ```bash
    EXPO_PUBLIC_SUPABASE_URL=https://your-supabase-url.supabase.co